bilkusg/BabyPlanetarium/README.md

 As mentioned above, the raycaster also allows use of the control panel in the North.

 ## Release History
-This is the second publicly released version v5.0 dated October 2019
+This is the second publicly released version v2.1 dated December 2021

 ## License
 Distributed under the MIT license.

 ## Understanding the code

+Check the package.json file for the various commands you may need in either testing or creating a production version.
+An understanding of the node/npm/webpack ecosystem will help.

 One of the main purposes of writing this application was to become familiar with babylon at a more than superficial level.
 As a result, I have documented the code rather more assiduously than I might have otherwise done, in the hope that this makes it easy for others ( or myself in future ) to learn from it.